brunojppb/brunojppb.github.io/_posts/2018-09-18-why-work-visa-applications-have-to-suck.md

 After that decision, some unexpected things happened.
 I am writing this so if you are in a similar situation or considering to move abroad, you might want to think twice about what could happen, specially if you have a family to provide for.

-It took 5 fucking months to receive the final decision.
+It took 5 f\*cking months to receive the final decision.
 I was unemployed for this whole period, even though I had a job offer, an working visa, was living in the country for almost 2 years and the company had a letter from the AMS(Austrian labor office) stating they couldn't find any professional available in the local market.
 What would have happened if I didn't have any savings?
 I cannot even imagine.

 Some things you should consider before deciding to move: